Professional Bull Riders: Velocity Tour

 Since 2014, The Velocity Tour features young and up-coming talent competing against the established talent of the sport, bringing events to cities across the United States that are not included in the Premier Series.
 Every winner of a Velocity Tour regular-season event is seeded at one Premier Series event during the season, and if that rider wins enough points at the Premier Series event, he has the chance to earn a full-time spot in said tour.
+BlueDEF was the Velocity Tour's first title sponsor, lasting from 2014 through 2016.
+In 2017 and 2018, Real Time Pain Relief was the tour's title sponsor.
+Since 2019, Pendleton Whisky has been the title sponsor.

 The Velocity Tour Finals take place a few days before the start of the PBR World Finals.
 During its first year in 2014, there was no Velocity Tour finals event, and the year-end champion was the rider who won the most points throughout the season after the completion of the last event of the year.
 However, there has been a Velocity Tour Finals since 2015.
 The first Velocity Tour Finals in said year was held at the KFC Yum!
 Center in Louisville, Kentucky.
-From 2016 to 2019, the Velocity Tour Finals took place at the South Point Hotel Arena & Equestrian Center in Las Vegas, Nevada.
+From 2016 through 2019, the Velocity Tour Finals took place at the South Point Arena in Las Vegas, Nevada.
 In 2020, due to COVID-19 restrictions, the finals were moved to the Denny Sanford Premier Center in Sioux Falls, South Dakota.
-The 2021 Velocity Tour Finals returned to the South Point Hotel Arena & Equestrian Center in Las Vegas for the final time.
-In 2022, the Velocity Tour Finals moved to the American Bank Center Arena in Corpus Christi, Texas to be held in conjunction with the World Champions Rodeo Alliance (WCRA) sanctioned Rodeo Corpus Christi, and like the Premier Series and Touring Pro Division, the Velocity Tour now takes place from winter to spring after having previously taken place throughout the regular calendar year and concluding in the autumn.
+The 2021 Velocity Tour Finals returned to the South Point Arena in Las Vegas for the final time.
+In 2022, the Velocity Tour Finals moved to the American Bank Center (renamed the Hilliard Center in September 2025) in Corpus Christi, Texas, to be held in conjunction with Rodeo Corpus Christi, and like the Premier Series and Touring Pro Division, the Velocity Tour now takes place from winter to spring after having previously taken place throughout the regular calendar year and concluding in the autumn.